alpinelinux/alpine-mksite/about/index.md

 # About

-Alpine Linux is a non-commercial, general purpose Linux distribution designed for power users who appreciate security simplicity and resource effiency.
+Alpine Linux is a non-commercial, general purpose Linux distribution designed for power users who appreciate security, simplicity and resource effiency.

 ## Small